Top Ten "Weird Al" Yankovic Style Parodies

 21 Wanna B Ur Lovr

-The song is supposed to be an imitation of Beck, specifically the album Midnite Vultures, although because of the title, many people have told him that they thought it was a Prince song.
+This song is supposed to be an imitation of Beck, specifically the album Midnite Vultures.
+However, because of the title, many people have told him that they thought it was a Prince song.

 22 Why Does This Always Happen to Me?

-Inspired by Weezer.
-It's one of his most bittersweet songs, describing an aspiring actor who worked hard to become a star only to never get anywhere and be stuck in a dead end job as a tour guide on the Disneyland Jungle Cruise.
-You can tell that he's really acting well, smiling and entertaining people while he doesn't feel like smiling inside at all.
+Inspired by Weezer, this is one of Al's most bittersweet songs.
+It describes an aspiring actor who worked hard to become a star, only to never get anywhere and be stuck in a dead-end job as a tour guide on Disneyland's Jungle Cruise.
+You can tell that he's really acting well, smiling and entertaining people while not feeling like smiling inside at all.

-He does a really good job of imitating The Police - "Bermuda" Schwartz (his drummer) in particular did a great job at imitating Stewart Copeland's style.
+He does a really good job of imitating The Police.
+"Bermuda" Schwartz (his drummer) in particular did a great job of imitating Stewart Copeland's style.